nayakan001/Car-price-prediction/README.md

-This model predicts the price of the car which is sold by the dealers and the owners.For this algotihm I have used Linear regression and Lassso algorithm to predict the dataset.
+This model predicts the price of the car which is sold by the dealers and the owners.For this I have used Linear regression and Lassso algorithm to predict the dataset.